 Lotteries are legalized forms of gambling.

-Most U.S. states use lottery to help fund educational systems.
-Thirty-eight states plus Washington DC have state-run lotteries.
-And there are several multi-state lotteries (like Mega Millions and Powerball).
+Most U.S. states use the lottery to help fund educational systems.

-Check the “official” winning lottery ticket numbers through the U.S. Government’s lottery site.
+You can see all official winning lottery ticket numbers on the U.S. Government’s lottery site.

-Lotteries come in the form of scratch-off games, and Lotto which involves contestants picking 6 numbers from a set of balls, and those numbers are drawn from the set of balls, then they win the jackpot.
-If no one picks those 6 numbers, the lottery amount grows.
-The amount can and has grown to hundreds of millions of dollars before someone wins.
+Lotteries come in the form of scratch-off games and Lotto — which involves picking 6 numbers from a set of balls.
+If those numbers are drawn, then you win the jackpot.
+If no one picks those 6 numbers, then the lottery amount grows.
+The amount can (and has) grown to hundreds of millions of dollars before someone wins!

-In order to win our example game, you have to pick the correct 6 numbers from 50 possible balls.
-The order in which the numbers are picked is not important; you just have to pick the correct 6 numbers.
+In order to win, you have to pick the correct 6 numbers from 50 possible balls.
+The order in which the numbers are picked is not important — you just have to pick the correct 6 numbers.
 The odds of picking a single correct number depend on how many balls have been chosen already.
-For instance, let’s say none of the 6 numbers had been picked yet and you had to guess just one number correctly.
+For instance, let’s say none of the 6 numbers had been picked yet and you had to guess just 1 number correctly.
 Since there are 50 numbers to choose from, and since 6 balls are going to be picked, you have 6 tries at picking the number correctly.
 The odds of picking one number correctly are 50/6 = 8.33:1.
-(Remember, you have to pick 6 numbers)
+(Remember, you have to pick 6 numbers.)
+Source

 Who Buys Lottery Tickets?

-I don’t feel that this “fact” exactly poo-poos the “myth” however, as my brother’s household income did fall within the lower range, but the fact that he lived in New York means the money did not go very far.
+I don’t feel that these “facts” exactly poo-poo the “myths” however — as my brother’s household income did fall within the lower range, but the fact that he lived in New York means the money didn’t go very far.

 See why poor people win the lottery, plus other facts and myths about winning the lottery.

 When someone wins a lottery jackpot, it’s a big deal.
-They are immediately catapulted from a median or low-income range into millionaire status.
-For some strange reason however, the riches always seem to be fleeting.
+They’re immediately catapulted from a median- or low-income range into millionaire status.
+For some strange reason however, the riches always seem to go away quickly.

 There are several reasons that lottery winners don’t stay rich for long.